davefoxy/SwiftBomb/README.md

 The `result` object returned by these methods is of type `PaginatedResults` object.
 It provides useful information on the total number of results and the number returned in this request.
 You can use this for implementing pagination as seen in the example app.

 ### Filtering, Pagination and Sorting
-Additionally, all these requests can be sorted and paginated using the same requests by passing in `PaginationDefinition` and `SortDefinition` aliases.
+Additionally, all these requests can be filtered and sorted and paginated using the same requests by passing in `PaginationDefinition` and `SortDefinition` aliases.
 The following does exactly the same as above but will search for *Uncharted*, starting at the 5th object, limited to 10 results and sorted in ascending order by name:
 ```swift
 let pagination = PaginationDefinition(offset: 4, limit: 10)
 let sorting = SortDefinition(field: "name", direction: .Ascending)